Three Easy Steps To Ordination...

 What are the steps toward becoming a

 certified wedding Officiant?

-Step 1: Check the laws in your state or county.
+Check the laws in your state or county.

-Visit your Secretary of State's website or contact your local county
+Use our handy guide, visit your Secretary of State's website or contact your local county

 clerk's office to confirm what the local requirements are for